FernandoVSF/UFOs/README.md

 - A written report on the UFO analysis

 ## Resources
-- Data Source: hawaii.sqlite
+- Data Source: data JavaScripy file
-- Software: Python 3.7.6, Pandas, Jupyter, VSCode, SQLite, SQLAlchemy, Flask
+- Software: JavaScript, HTML, CSS, VSCode

 ## Results
 The analysis of Oahu's weather data data shows that: